 If something is not working for you either before quitting or after you’ve quit, when you’re trying to build your new life, don’t be afraid to dump it.

-I’ll paraphrase something that Coca Chanel said, ‘Don’t keep beating your head against the wall, hoping it will change into a door.’
+I’ll paraphrase something that Coco Chanel said, ‘Don’t keep beating your head against the wall, hoping it will change into a door.’
 Doing the same thing over and over again, hoping for different results.

 I think Einstein called this ‘the definition of insanity.’
 Trying to do the same thing and repeat the same thing, over and over again, opting for a different outcome.
 It’s not going to happen.